austinmama/fortigate-1g/managing-rules.md

 {:note: .note}
 {:important: .important}

-# Managing Fortigate firewall rules (policies)
+# Managing FortiGate firewall rules (policies)
 {: #managing-fortigate-firewall-rules-policies-}

-The Fortigate Security Appliance 1 Gbps (FSA) uses the concept of a "policy".
+The FortiGate Security Appliance 1 Gbps (FSA) uses the concept of a "policy".
 This includes the ability to accept or deny traffic, apply security profiles, shape traffic, log traffic, and schedule a timeframe for a policy to apply.
 To assemble a policy, you must first create the objects that take part in it.
 {: shortdesc}

 1. From your browser, open the [IBM Cloud UI Console ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com/classic/security/firewalls/multivlan/provision){: new_window} and log in to your account.